nadavspi/nadav.is-v1/source/writing/2013-12-24-on-making-this-website.markdown

 ## Code

 This website uses [Middleman](!g “Middleman app”), my static site generator of choice.
 [Jekyll][1846-007] seems to be getting more attention these days, but I feel most at home with Ruby and ERB templating, so I’m sticking with Middleman for now.
-It’s written in HTML5 and [Sass][1846-008], generally adhering to <span class="sc">[SMACSS][1846-009]</span> and <span class="sc">[BEM][1846-010]</span> principles as far as splitting things up into partials and naming classes descriptively.
+It’s written in HTML5 and [Sass][1846-008], generally adhering to [SMACSS][1846-009] and [BEM][1846-010] principles as far as splitting things up into partials and naming classes descriptively.

-I feel like the <span class="sc">[OOCSS][1846-011]/BEM</span> thing can lead to an unnecessarily cluttered DOM with all of the class names, although I love the idea of abstracting reusable patterns.
-Preferring clean <span class="sc">HTML</span>, I tend to use [extend](!g “sass extend”) instead of applying a classw to every element.
+I feel like the [OOCSS][1846-011]/BEM thing can lead to an unnecessarily cluttered DOM with all of the class names, although I love the idea of abstracting reusable patterns.
+Preferring clean HTML, I tend to use [extend](!g “sass extend”) instead of applying a classw to every element.
 For now, anyway.

 ## Layout
 This site was built *[mobile first][1846-012]* using [Susy](!g “Susy grid”) as the grid framework.
-I’m using the nifty *[magic grid](!g “suzy magic grid”)* thing that applies a breakpoint as soon as the specified number of columns can fit in the viewport.
+I’m using the nifty *[magic grid](http://susy.oddbird.net/demos/magic/)* thing that applies a breakpoint as soon as the specified number of columns can fit in the viewport.

 I sketched some mockups at 7am one morning during [Patterns](http://patterns.co) then put them away to work on the content.
 I played with some more complicated ideas for the home page before ending up with the simple layout it has now.